Federated schema checks

 Whenever you make changes to a subgraph schema, running

 rover subgraph check helps ensure that all your subgraph schemas still compose to a valid supergraph schema.
 This helps teams work independently on their portion of your federated graph without negatively affecting your users or other teams.

 When you run

 - Failed usage checks are failures due to breaking changes, like removing a field that an active client is querying.

 @keyfor an entity.

 An example output of this behavior looks like this:

-However, you still want your gateway to function as it has been before the service deployment.
-Additionally, this functionality can be used to make dependent changes, like smoothly migrating a field from one service to another or introducing a circular service dependency.
+However, you still want your router to function as it was before the most recent deployment.
+Additionally, this functionality can be used to make dependent changes, like smoothly migrating a field from one subgraph to another or introducing a circular dependency.